Paediatric chiropractor Williamstown

 We’ll discuss:

-- Birth story (any interventions, complications, or concerns)
+- Birth story (type of delivery, any interventions, complications, or concerns)

 - Current symptoms and what you’re hoping to address